 Think ahead!
 The key to good cable routing is good preplanning.
 Every imaging setup is somewhat unique.
-The equipment is different and the selection of devices depends upon the type of imaging that interests you and the level to which you take it.
+The equipment is different and the selection of devices depends upon the type of imaging that interests you and the level to which you wish to take it.
 As systems become larger and more complicated, the greater the importance of preplanning and organizing.
-It is not as simple to add a cable later since you may have to disassemble your system to do so.
+It is not as simple to add a cable later when it becomes necessary to remove a large and heavy systems in order to do so.

-It is best to lay out your imaging system and connect all the wiring so that you have a good idea which cables need to be routed through the mount.
+It is best to lay out your imaging system and connect all the wiring so that you have a good idea of which cables need to be routed through the mount.
 This can be done by spreading your devices on a table; they do not actually need to be set up on a telescope.
 This will also allow you to have an idea about cable length, if there are choices to be made.
 Once you have all your devices connected and know that you are not forgetting an important power cable or other critical necessity, you are set to begin the actual process of routing your cables.